print logo

 Variances

 A variance is an administrative exception to a law allowing a business to continue operating in violation of Sac Metro Air District rules without penalty while it takes appropriate steps to meet air pollution control requirements.
-Variances can be granted only by the Sac Metro Air District Hearing Board, not by Sac Metro Air District inspectors or engineers.
+Variances can be granted only by the Sac Metro Air District Hearing Board, not by Air District inspectors, engineers, or other District staff.
 The variance information packet contains detailed information on variances.

 There may be good reasons why a business can't immediately comply with rules.
 Violation of rules can result in a fine, or even the shutdown of an operation.
 The only legal way to operate while working toward a solution without being subject to penalties is to obtain a variance.
 The U.S. EPA may take enforcement action, notwithstanding a variance.